Bharadwajpsb/how_luckyyouare/README.md

 # how_luckyyouare

-you can view/use these by paste this link https://how-luckyyouare.netlify.app/
+you can view/use these by using this link https://how-luckyyouare.netlify.app/